norabellm/norabellm.github.io/content/posts/beginning-cmake.md

 Importing another CMake project almost like adding file to `add_executable` command.
 To do this, you should grab the source code you want import to your project.
 For convinient, create `vendor` directory then put the source code of CMake project you want to import.

-For example, let assume you had `machineid` folder that contain CMake project of Curl inside `vendor` directory.
+For example, let assume you had `machineid` folder that contain CMake project of machineid library inside `vendor` directory.

 ```txt
 + first-project